 Who we are

 BrightLights Theatre School opened it’s first school in Loughborough in 2011, and provides quality, affordable performing arts training for young people.
 The schools are run by Nick Sutcliffe, originally from Loughborough, and a graduate of Mountview Academy of Theatre Arts in London.
-He has 20 years experience as a professional actor, director and choreographer in the West End, major regional theatres, touring productions, TV and commercials.
+He has over 20 years experience as a professional actor, director and choreographer in the West End, major regional theatres, touring productions, TV and commercials.
 Nick also teaches and delivers workshops across the UK.

 Although we can not guarantee that any of these people will whisk one of our students off to Hollywood(!!!), what it does mean is that our students are receiving top notch tuition from industry professionals who really are at the top of their game.
 As far as we are aware no other schools in the area offers such strong industry links.